Published: June 1, 2021 | Last Updated: May 19, 2026

 In both examples above, our attention is drawn to the mechanics of the film medium because the director and editor intentionally wanted us to.
 I.e., the effects are used for comedic effects.

 However, that is not always the case.
-Bad editing—like unintentionally breaking the 180-degree rule or 30-degree rule—can unintentionally draw our attention away from the story, making us confused, annoyed, or even uninterested in watching the rest of the movie.
+Bad editing, such as unintentionally breaking the 180-degree rule or 30-degree rule, can unintentionally draw our attention away from the story, leaving us confused, annoyed, or even uninterested in watching the rest of the movie.

 Summing Up

-Continuity editing is the invisible art of cutting a movie without not noticing the edits.
+Continuity editing is the invisible art of cutting a movie without drawing attention to the edits.

-Continuity editing helps the audience remain immersed in the film’s fictional world by disbanding any disbelief that might otherwise arise from editing.
+Continuity editing helps us remain immersed in the film’s fictional world by disbanding any disbelief that might otherwise arise from editing.
 Thus, it helps create a seemingly natural coherence through time and space.